+However, there is one disadvantage from a preacher's perspective, and that is that from time to time the lectionary serves up one of those difficult and un-preachable texts.
 The text to which I refer is of course the key gospel text selected for this particular Sunday in the church calendar - namely the account in the gospel according to Mark of the miraculous transfiguration (a fancy Latin word for 'change in appearance') of Jesus on the mountain.

 Why is this a difficult text, or at least one that provides a great challenge to the preacher?
 Well, there are several reasons why, not the least of which is the obvious connection with a similar incident in the Old Testament involving Moses.
 The description of this event involving Jesus follows so closely the 'Ten Commandments' encounter between Moses and God on Mount Sinai - well, actually the two separate Ten Commandment encounters (Exo.
 24 and 34), but that particular confusion and complexity wasn't even what I had in mind - what I did have in mind is that the description of this encounter and the Mount Sinai encounter are so similar as to raise an eyebrow of suspicion.
-(Maybe because I'm writing papers for my ThM I'm extra cautious about plagerism, but ...)

-If you recall the accounts of Moses receiving the Ten Words, you'll note that all the elements there are echoed here - six days of waiting, a cloud that rolls in, the glorious light, the voice, the descent from the mountain, and the shining face.
+If you recall the accounts of Moses receiving the Ten Words, you'll note that all the elements found there are echoed here - six days of waiting, a cloud that rolls in, the glorious light, the voice, the descent from the mountain, and the shining face.
 The minute we start to look at this event in any depth, the similarities are quickly obvious, even uncomfortably so, and we're a bit nervous about exposing the text to a charge that the details have been shaped a little too much to reflect that earlier happening.
 Of course, there is always the possibility that it's not the description of the Jesus event that so closely mirrors the Moses event, but that the events themselves were indeed so similar, reflecting perhaps that God's attitude towards and love for and covenanting with and encountering people hadn't changed much over the intervening two thousand or so years.
-Now that's a comforting thought, isn't it - indicating perhaps that God's attitude towards and love for and covenanting with and encountering the description of God's love as one of the rare constants in a dynamic universe is also real and true?
+Now that's a comforting thought, isn't it - indicating perhaps that God's attitude towards and love for and covenanting with and encountering people still hasn't changed much over the past two thousand years.
+Could it be that our understanding of God's love as one of the rare constants in a dynamic universe is also real and true?
 I would say so!